schollz/schollz.github.io.old/content/post/ipfs-transfering.md

 ipfs config Addresses.API /ip4/0.0.0.0/tcp/5001
 ```

 The last two lines are useful for listening on LAN connected devices.
+The port `0.0.0.0` will let run the IPFS daemon on a different computer but still use the peer-to-peer portal from that computer.

 Then start the daemon with